 But enough is enough, and I am ready for fall cooking, even if I am still putting on sunblock to go see my kid’s football game on Saturday.

 The seasonings here are classic Mediterranean flavors, tomatoes, red wine, rosemary, thyme garlic….and the sauce that is created by the slow braise begs to be ladled over the tender meat atop a pile of mashed potatoes, or noodles, or maybe a rice pilaf of sorts.
 So be sure and make those, or some sort of starch to soak up the sauce.

-It may seem unusual that the zucchini is cooked for so long with the meat in the braising liquid, but it’s more than fine.
-It definitely gets quite soft, but it fills out the sauce nicely.
+It may seem unusual that the zucchini is braised for so long with the meat in the cooking liquid, but it’s more than fine.
+It definitely gets quite soft, but it fills out the sauce nicely, kind of thickening it.
 And along with the mushrooms it removes the need for making a separate vegetable, which is always a nice thing.
 Whatever the weather.
 This whole thing is made in one skillet, which adds to the appeal.

 I have also made the same meal with sweet potatoes in place of the zucchini and mushrooms in the actual winter weather, and it’s another delicious version.
 My whole family went crazy for these chops in both versions.
 I know I’ll keep going with this recipe, swapping in vegetables as they occur to me, and as they show up in the market.

-And also don’t forget the parsley at the end.
-This kind of braised dish really benefits for a last pop of fresh green.
+Don’t forget the parsley at the end.
+This kind of slow braised dish really benefits for a last pop of fresh green.
 One of the other little tricks I do often is to finish a dish with some chopped arugula, which serves the same purpose as parsley or another herb, but adds a peppery punch that I think is very welcome as a counterbalance to a rich dish.

 - Kosher salt and freshly ground pepper to taste